-- A reproductive endocrinologist/fertility specialist should perform the diagnostic laparoscopy.
-Fertility specialists have years of advanced training performing delicate microsurgical procedures.
+- A reproductive endocrinologist/fertility specialist in India should perform the diagnostic laparoscopy.
+Fertility specialists have years of advanced training performing delicate microsurgical procedures of Surrogacy in India.
 One major reason for choosing a specialist is that many conditions, such as endometriosis, can be treated during the diagnostic laparoscopy, thus eliminating the need for a repeat procedure.

 - Scar tissue can form following any surgery, and is especially problematic if the scar tissue forms on reproductive organs such as the fallopian tubes.
 This is another reason why a fertility specialist should perform the laparoscopy, as they are experienced in avoiding this complication.

 Our Dallas Fertility Center has board certified infertility specialists with extensive experience performing laparoscopic procedures for a vast array of gynecologic conditions.